Business School (The Office): Production

+A talking head scene was scripted to have Dwight say that he once shot a werewolf, but by the time he reached the body, "it had turned back into my neighbor.", which Forrester admitted would most likely have been cut had it been filmed as scripted.
+Dwight actor Rainn Wilson instead ad-libbed "it had turned back into my neighbor's dog."
+The production staff thought this version made Dwight's story much more plausible and therefore funnier.

 For the scenes which involved filming with a bat, the production team used an actual bat, an animated bat, and a mechanical bat.
 When around the actual bat, Kate Flannery, who portrays Meredith Palmer, stated that "we had to be extremely quiet around [it], basically pretending to scream."
+The bat suffered a minor injury during the production, falling from the ceiling and landing on the carpet.

 California State University, Northridge served as the backdrop for Ryan's business school and the art show; the scenes at the institution were shot in January 2007.
+Northridge students and teachers served as the extras for these scenes.
+Michael's candy bar routine was a last-minute addition to the script by Jennifer Celotta.